nadineanareta/anareta-u1l-exercise02/README.md

 3. On the Build and Deployment section, choose a branch then click the Save button
 4. Wait for a few minutes to load the page or refresh the website
 5. Visit the live website link and you are all set!

+DOCUMENTATION: The documentation can be read in separate files of HTML and CSS.

+KEY TAKEAWAYS:
+* From my experience in creating this exercise, it is full of trial and error but if you know the basic syntax of HTML and CSS, you can start from something.
+* It may be confusing at first but practicing will help and searching for other sources online.